 Foredeck and Forepeak

 Special attention has been paid to the ability to set and retrieve heavy ground tackle on the Fleming 55.
-The fiberglass anchor platform is equipped with a horizontal windlass with separate capstan and gypsy for 3/8" Hi-Test chain.
-The windlass has a plug-in remote control as well as controls in the pilothouse and on the flying bridge.
-Double sets of grooved rollers make it possible to self-launch and stow two anchors.
-These features eliminate the need to wrestle with potentially hazardous chain and anchors.
+The fiberglass anchor platform is equipped with twin Maxwell RC12 vertical windlasses with capstans for both rope and 3/8" (10mm) Grade-60 stainless steel chain.
+The windlass has a plug-in remote control as well as controls in the pilothouse and on the flybridge.
+Double sets of grooved rollers make it possible to self-launch and stow two 77 lb (35 Kg) Ultra anchors.
 Hose bibs for salt and fresh water are located next to the anchor platform, and there are deck lockers to port and stbd.

 A lock-down hatch on the foredeck provides convenient access to the forepeak, which is separated from the rest of the yacht by a collision bulkhead.
 It has an area for storage of chain and a separate ventilated rope locker.
 Each features a bitter end fitting.
 The forepeak drains directly overboard and can be hosed down without concerns that water will contaminate the bilges.

 The flared bow turns aside green water and provides a forward deck of unusually generous proportions.
-The teak handrail has been brought inboard of the sloping bulwarks for convenience and security.
+The oval stainless steel handrail has been brought inboard of the sloping bulwarks for convenience and security.
 To prevent streaking of the hull, the deck scuppers are piped down to the boot stripe, rather than being allowed to drain directly overboard.

 Further protection against heavy weather is provided by the design of the Portuguese bridge.
-There is comfortable seating on its forward side, which is also the location for the forward shore inlets.
-There is ample storage for fender and lines inside ventilated lockers accessed from the aft side of the Portuguese Bridge and double doors close off the forward deck areas from the side and bridge decks creating a safe area for small children.
+There is comfortable seating on its forward side, which is also the location for the forward shorepower inlet.
+There is ample storage for fenders and lines inside ventilated lockers accessed from the aft side of the Portuguese Bridge, and double doors close off the forward deck areas from the side and bridge decks creating a safe area for small children.
 There are sturdy, stainless steel handrails around the forward face of the pilothouse and down both side decks.

 Easy stairs with handrails designed for both adults and children lead down to the wide and well-protected side-decks, which run down both sides of the boat.
 Here you will find cleats and chocks for forward and aft spring lines.
 The inward-opening bulwark doors make for easy and safe boarding.